Yermo/rich_textarea/README.md

 4. In FireFox, due to a [bug in jquery.ui.autocomplete](http://bugs.jqueryui.com/ticket/8911), without editing jquery.ui.autocomplete.js, up and down arrow keys do not work.

-5. Clicking on an embedded image in MSIE causes the image to be selected by the browser allowing it to be deleted in such a way that confuses Rich-TextArea.
+5. Clicking on an embedded image in MSIE causes the image to be selected by the browser allowing it to be deleted in such a way that confuses Rich_TextArea.